appdotnet/api-spec/annotations.md

 First here are some of the more technical details of annotations:

 - Each annotation can be thought of as a dictionary or JSON object.
-- Each Post have have at most 8kB worth of annotations (when serialized as JSON).
+- Each Post have have at most 8192 bytes worth of annotations (in total, when serialized as JSON).
-- Annotations are immutable and this can only be added to a Post at creation time
+- Annotations are immutable and can only be added to a Post at creation time.

 #### Annotation format